Library InformationLibrary CatalogSpecial CollectionsDonate MaterialsLibrary GuideSubject GuidesAsk a GenealogistVisit

 Interested in visiting the library?

 This is the place to start if you descend from an early immigrant to New England.
-You can check our online library catalog from any terminal to see if someone has already written a genealogy that includes your family, or you can look for your ancestor in one of the several reference books located behind the desk.
-Our staff genealogists here are knowledgeable about early New England ancestry, and will be glad to help you with your search.
+We encourage visitors to search our online library catalog, either at the library or at home, to see if someone has already written a genealogy that includes your family.
+Published genealogies can be found on the 7th floor.
+You can also look for your ancestor in one of the reference books located behind the desk.
+Our staff genealogists here are knowledgeable about early New England ancestry and will be glad to help you with your search.

 Access to rare books is a benefit of membership.
-To access rare books, go to this floor, fill out a call slip (blank ones are located on top of the reference desk) and give it to the genealogist on duty.
+To access rare books, please go to this floor, fill out a call slip (blank ones are located at the reference desk), and give it to the genealogist on duty.
 He/she will retrieve the book for you.
 When you are finished with the book, please bring it back to the reference desk.

 One of the most important and unique aspects of the NEHGS Library is its extensive special collections of manuscripts.
 The 5,000 linear feet of collections include unpublished genealogies, diaries, letters, account books, journals, business and institutional records, cemetery transcriptions, deeds, maps, photographs and artwork.
 Patrons request manuscripts at the 5th-floor reference desk (not on the 6th floor) and will be asked to fill out a call slip requesting the material they wish to see, and the archivist will retrieve the material from the stacks, which are closed to patrons.
 Patrons may consult finding guides to find specific items within some of the larger collections.
 Copying will be at the discretion of the archivist, due to the fragility of some materials, and all copying will be carried out by the archivist.
 Access to manuscripts is a benefit of membership.